odk-x/docs/odkx-src/injected-interfaces.rst

 Example WebKit Tables implementations
 ----------------------------------------------------------

-This section will walk you through the steps of building custom ODK-X Tables uses the ``odkCommon.doAction`` to lunch  a barcode scanner.
+This section will walk you through the steps of implementing a barcode scanner in a custom ODK-X Table using the ``odkCommon.doAction`` to launch an intent.